 This is a very important question to consider.

 Some crowdfunding platforms operate on an all-or-nothing basis, which means that the funds will not be paid out unless your objective is reached.
+For these platforms you want to ensure that you will be able to attain this goal.

-You should also make sure you include the operational costs linked to delivering the project!
+Don't forget to include the operational costs linked to delivering the project!
 Consider whether you need to include shipping, buffer time, and staff hours for the budget.

 Choose a Crowdfunding Platform